-Speedster 7t FPGAs have two PCIe interfaces.
+Speedster7t FPGAs have up to two PCIe interfaces.
 The first interface supports up to 16 lanes (×16).
-The second PCIe interface supports up to 8 lanes (×8).
-Both PCIe controller interfaces support dual-operation, as either an endpoint or as a root complex.
+Some Speedster7t devices have a second PCIe interface that supports up to 8 lanes (×8).
+Both PCIe controller interfaces support operation as either an endpoint or as a root complex.
+Both PCIe interfaces connect to the FPGA fabric through the two-dimensional network on chip (2D NoC) up to Gen5, and the ×16 interface can also connect to the fabric via the direct-connect interface (DCI) up to 256 Gbps.
+For information on the number of PCIe subsystems available in a device, see the Speedster7t Family Overview (see page 10) table.